-Creating dynamic shadow makes animation lively
+Creating a dynamic shadow makes animation lively

 Easter piece of animation was the first work fully based on After Effects Shape and this shot gave the designer a chance to feel all its advantages.
-Since then, Kirill has been actively applying Shape working with animation for interfaces which nowadays is included into the list of top practically useful motion graphics.
+Since then, Kirill has been actively applying Shape working with animation for interfaces which nowadays is included in the list of top practically useful motion graphics.

 Major benefits of the Shape tool to be mentioned are the following: